 The Kühn study is cross-sectional, which means it can't tell us directly whether these differences are caused by porn use or whether they predispose someone toward it.
 What longitudinal studies in other addictions do show, though, is that reward system function can recover with sustained abstinence.
 A 2001 Volkow et al. study in the Journal of Neuroscience followed methamphetamine users and found significant recovery of dopamine transporter density (roughly 19% in the caudate, 16% in the putamen) after 12 to 17 months of abstinence, though functional test performance hadn't fully caught up.
 A 2004 follow-up in the American Journal of Psychiatry found that thalamic glucose metabolism recovered after protracted abstinence, while striatal regions remained below normal.
 Recovery is real, partial, and uneven.

-These aren’t porn studies.
-But the mechanism (receptor and connectivity recovery with sustained abstinence) is not drug-specific.
-It’s how the brain adapts away from any pattern of chronic overstimulation.
-The practical reports from people in months 1 to 3 of recovery (longer gaps between urge and action, better focus, a feeling of “coming back online”) are consistent with that pattern.
+These are not porn studies, so the exact timeline cannot be copied over directly.
+The broader recovery principle is still relevant: the brain can adapt away from a repeated high-stimulation pattern when the pattern stops.
+The practical reports from people in months 1 to 3 of recovery, such as longer gaps between urge and action, better focus, and more stable mood, are consistent with that direction.

 Months 3 to 6 and beyond: cue reactivity fades